robotlovesyou/rexx-tangle-gnome-rescue/README.md

 * Add gnome panic state, triggered by falling off or missing a moving platform
 * Add a countdown timer
 * Add level completion / score

+# Possible better way to detect being abandoned
+If the gnome is in some kind of idle state (stray, platform_idle etc) for > a set time AND has greater than LIMIT y difference
+So basically, if the gnome is on a different bit of ground/platform and waiting for more than a second or so...